 While users won’t see meta content when visiting the page, it provides the crawlers with valuable information about your site.

-Search engine web crawlers will assign site relevance and authority based on the content and structure of your website.
+Search engine web crawlers assign site relevance and authority based on the content and structure of your website.

-A site has good on-page SEO if its top keywords feature prominently in the places that search engine web crawlers assign greater value, including the URL, headers, title, and meta tags.
+A site has good on-page SEO if its top keywords feature prominently in the places search engine web crawlers assign greater value, including the URL, headers, title, and meta tags.

 As the name implies, “off-page SEO” refers to SEO tactics that take place outside of your website, in other parts of the internet.

 What’s out there on the internet that could help your site?
 The most basic answer is “backlinks.”
 Backlinks are hyperlinks that point back at your website.
 Not links from your website to other sites, but links to your website from other sites.
 Someone who is not you must decide to link to you.